litstack/litstack/docs/docs/crud/config-table.md

     ->maxHeight('50px');
 ```

+### Square

-order if the image should simply be displayed as a square:
+Set a width and a height if the image should simply be displayed as a square:

 ```php
 $table->image('Image')